Search and Extract PDF Text in Python

 Search Text from PDF

 Search and extract text from a defined rectangular area in a PDF document using the TextAbsorber class.
-It employs pure text formatting mode for clean, unformatted text output, making it ideal for extracting content from structured regions like headers, footers, or table areas.
-By combining TextExtractionOptions and TextSearchOptions with rectangular constraints, this example gives you fine control over where and how text is extracted from the document.
+It uses pure text formatting mode for clean, unformatted output, which is useful for extracting content from structured regions such as headers, footers, or table areas.
+By combining TextExtractionOptions and TextSearchOptions with rectangular constraints, you can control where and how text is extracted.

 1. Load the PDF file using ‘ap.Document’.